 Not only do we all share a responsibility in creating an inclusive world, but it’s also a sensible business investment.

 The digital world we live in has pushed us to ensure the online experiences we provide are inclusive of all people.
-Our increasing reliance on all-things digital and an aging population mean that this is a trend that’s only exponentially increasing.
+Our increasing reliance on all-things digital and an aging population mean that this is a trend that’s exponentially increasing.